OmsinghThakur09/AI-Reasearch-Intelligence-agent/README.md

 - 🧹 **Robust content cleaning** — Strips navigation/boilerplate text, repeated spam lines, citation clutter, and near-duplicate documents before reaching the model.
 - 🛡️ **Contamination-free retrieval** — Every chunk is tagged with `query_id` and `session_id`, ensuring context never leaks between questions.
 - 💬 **Streaming, cited answers** — Tokens stream to the UI over SSE.
 Every claim is attributed inline, hedged language is preserved, and disagreements between sources are surfaced.
+- 🧵 **Multi-turn conversational memory** — Follow-up questions (pronouns, "what about...", multi-hop comparisons) are resolved using a LangGraph-checkpointed rolling window of the last few turns plus an auto-summarized history of everything older, so context isn't lost as a conversation grows.
 - 🗄️ **Full audit trail** — Every query, document, source, and search action is logged to Postgres.
 - 🗑️ **Ephemeral vector store** — ChromaDB acts as scratch space and is wiped per query right after the answer is generated.
 - 🚀 **One-click public demo** — Dockerized and deployed on AWS for seamless recruiter access.